 GlideinWMS VO Frontend Installation¶

-This document assumes expertise with Condor and familiarity with the glideinWMS
+This document assumes expertise with HTCondor and familiarity with the GlideinWMS

 software.
 It does not cover anything but the simplest possible install.

 for advanced topics, including non-

 root, non-RPM-based installation.